 From here we see that the introduction of a dielectric between the bodies reduces the force F.

-The charges interact with each other depending on their polarity - the same ones repel, and the opposite (opposite) ones attract.
+Charges interact with each other depending on their polarity - the same charges repel, and the opposite (opposite) attract.

-By the way, this is the main difference from a similar law of gravitational interaction, where bodies are always attracted.
-The forces are directed along the line drawn between them, called the radius vector.
-In physics, denoted as r 12 and as a radius vector from the first to the second charge and vice versa.
-The forces are directed from the center of the charge to the opposite charge along this line, if the charges are opposite, and in reverse side if they are of the same name (two positive or two negative).
+By the way, this is the main difference from a similar law of gravitational interaction, where bodies always attract.
+Forces directed along a line drawn between them is called the radius vector.
+In physics, it is denoted as r 12 and as a radius vector from the first to the second charge and vice versa.
+The forces are directed from the center of the charge to the opposite charge along this line if the charges are opposite, and in reverse side, if they are of the same name (two positive or two negative).
 In vector form:

-The force applied to the first charge from the side of the second is denoted as F 12.
+The force applied to the first charge from the second is denoted as F 12.
 Then, in vector form, Coulomb's law looks like this:

 To determine the force applied to the second charge, the designations F 21 and R 21 are used.